suborbital/docs/website/docs/quickstart.md

 You may be asked to enter your environment token, and then Subo will use `docker-compose` to launch your SE2 instance automatically.
 SE2 runs in the background by default.
 You can use `docker-compose logs -f` to view the logs of the running containers.
 Run `docker-compose down` to terminate the containers.

-When you run SE2, it will wait for you to press enter to start a REPL where you can add or edit plugins (see [Meet the Editor](quickstart.md#meet-the-editor)).
-In the example below, we'll create a plugin named `hello`:
+When you run SE2, it will wait for you to press enter to start a REPL where you can add or edit extensions (see [Meet the Editor](quickstart.md#meet-the-editor)).
+In the example below, we'll create a extension named `hello`:

 ```bash
 ✅ DONE: ready to start installation